 There is no one scientific name for a flea beetle because flea beetles are actually several beetles in the same general family.
 Flea beetles are normally characterized by being very small and the fact that they jump from place to place like fleas do.

-Because flea beetles actually make up a larger family of beetles, they vary in appearance.
-Some may be black, others brown and still others green.
+Since flea beetles actually make up a larger family of beetles, they vary in appearance.
+Some may be black, others brown, and still others green.
 They may also be striped or have colored spots or lines.